-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the assignment. appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment thorough understanding of the understanding of the and has come to an exercise and comes exercise.The exercise but shows a • appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified confusion on the part of the student.The assignment. and enunciated an appropriate may not be appropriately student's conclusion, conclusion. '''' if any, is not Conclusion. • supported by the rest , of the essay.
-Documentation/ Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, sources and has or two or more inappropriate has cited authorities sources should be applied them good sources but authorities or has that are irrelevant. those obtained 11 1 / has missed at least failed to establish the through legal one excellent source.
-0 relevance of the research; for exam Sources are sources that he or essays, legal principles learned in well cited and well- integrated. integrated well in the assignment. or integrating them. she has cited. class or the integrated. assigninent. courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in organized.The essay • organized and is very can clearly is coherent, though but is difficult to reasonable attempt to understand where student did not organize the essay the essay is going at all points and a Different not as focused as it should be.
-Essay may appropriately coherently. · · components of the essay are broken up and did not properly follow argument is appropriately. between points organize the essay.
-1 made in the essay. without using new 0.
-6amze are essay.
-Separate paragraphs paragraphs. are used for separate I OL ideas.
-Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at Analysis • critical thinking and critical thinking or analysis.The student , analysis.The student's 9 is able to apply the are well argued and student's points are arguments are weak points make no sense. well supported. supported by logic and unconvincing.
-1 of the given case in a but are not clear and convincing exceptionally manner. convincing.
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions in the exercise Answers all guestions in the Answers most of the questions in the Does not answer many of the Makes little or no reasonable effort to completely and in the questions in the answer the questions completely and/or exercise but does posed in the not in the not in the make some assignment. appropriate order.
+The second second reasonable effort to do so.
+Demonstrates Response Response Response demonstrates Understanding of the Assignment demonstrates an understanding of the demonstrates some understanding of the a very poor understanding of the and has come to an exercise and comes exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the student has justified confusion on the part and enunciated an may not be of the student.The appropriate 1 1 1 / student's conclusion, conclusion. if any, is not supported by the rest Documentation/ Student has cited at Student has cited of the essay.
+Student has cited Student has not cited Legal research (note: one excellent source Door or any legal authorities or For assignments, or two or more 1 inappropriate has cited authorities applied them good sources but authorities or has that are irrelevant. those obtained failed to establish the through legal 11 1 one excellent source.
+P relevance of the Sources are sources that he or essays, legal principles learned in integrated well in the assignment. of integrating them. she has cited. class or the integrated. assigninent. courseware is sufficient.)
+Organization Essay is organized Essay is well Essay is poorly Student's essay is in organized.The essay level of organization, organized and is very chaos.There is no is coherent, though reasonable attempt to may not flow freely.
+Different student did not organize the essay should be.
+Essay may appropriately coherently. essay are broken up and did not properly appropriately. organize the essay. made in the essay. without using new , Separate paragraphs paragraphs. are used for separate Cuitinal Thirdings of ideas.
+Chave and Jewister Chave ada Shows minimal Shows no effort at Critical Thinking and Analysis Shows minimal critical thinking and Shows no effort at critical thinking or analysis.The student analysis.The student's is able to apply the are well argued and arguments are weak points make no sense. well supported. and unconvincing. of the given case in a but are not clear and convincing exceptionally manner. convincing.